-REWISE is a video marketing site which aims to offer a range of quality educational content to its Users as a conduit to successful learning outcomes.
-We hereby commit to act always in good faith and endeavour within all our means to continuously update, upgrade and improve or Website, products and services to the benefit of our valued customer and Users.
+REWISE is a video marketing site that aims to offer a range of quality educational content to its Users as a conduit to successful learning outcomes.
+We hereby commit to act always in good faith and endeavour within all our means to continuously update, upgrade and improve our Website, products, and services to the benefit of our valued customers and Users.

 The content on our site is provided for general information only.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content on our site.

 Although we make reasonable efforts to update the information on our site, we make no representations, warranties, or guarantees, whether express or implied, that the content on our site is accurate, complete, or up to date.

 By using the Website You accept the entire Agreement

 By using the Website, you confirm that you accept all the Terms and Conditions, Clauses, Policies, Rules, and Requirements contained within the Agreement and that you agree to comply with them.

 If you do not agree with all the terms contained within the Agreement then you do not have our permission to use the Website and you must not use the Website.
 If you continue to use the Website you have expressed your intention to accept the entire Agreement unconditionally.

 This Agreement binds You the User, as a Legal Individual, Natural Person, Company, or Corporation, to all the Terms and Conditions of use, including any applicable Clauses, Rules, Policies, Regulations, Undertakings, and Recommendations including, but not limited to any particular section contained within the Agreement.